tisfeng/Easydict/docs/README_EN.md

 ## Acknowledgements

 - This project was inspired by [saladict](https://github.com/crimx/ext-saladict) and [Bob](https://github.com/ripperhe/Bob), and the initial version was made based on [Bob (GPL-3.0)](https://github.com/1xiaocainiao/Bob).
 [Easydict](https://github.com/tisfeng/Easydict) has made many improvements and optimizations on the original project, and many features and UI are referenced from Bob.
+- Screenshot feature is based on [isee15](https://github.com/isee15) 's [Capture-Screen-For-Multi-Screens-On-Mac](https://github.com/isee15/Capture-Screen-For-Multi-Screens-On-Mac), and optimized on this project.
 - Select text feature is referenced from [PopClip](https://pilotmoon.com/popclip/).

 ## Notice